How to Start Working Out at Home – For Beginners

 When was the last time you did squats?
 High school PE class?

-Or maybe you tried running a few months ago but lost your motivation?
+Or maybe you tried strength training as part of a home workout plan a few months ago but lost your motivation?

 No matter how far you are now from your desired fitness level…

-It just takes one second to decide you’re worth it, 10 minutes for your first workout, and 2 weeks to feel a difference.
+It just takes one second to decide you’re worth it, 10 minutes for your first workout, and two weeks to feel a difference.

-Everything you need to successfully start and maintain your workout routine is summed up in this helpful guide:
+Everything you need to know about how to start exercising and maintaining your workout routine is summed up in this helpful guide:

 - Extra tips for beginners